kailaix/AdFem.jl/docs/src/inv_viscoelasticity_earth.md

 # Viscoelasticity Model for the Earth

 In [previous section](https://kailaix.github.io/PoreFlow.jl/dev/viscoelasticity_earth/), we show how to conduct forward computation of viscoelasticity models for the earth.
-In this section, we use a gradient-based optimization approach for calibrating the spatial-varying viscoelasticity parameters for the viscoelasticity model.
+In this section, we use a gradient-based optimization (L-BFGS-S) approach for calibrating the spatial-varying viscoelasticity parameters for the viscoelasticity model.
 The major function we use is [`ViscoelasticitySolver`](@ref) in [NNFEM](https://github.com/kailaix/NNFEM.jl/) in the NNFEM package.